How is a community of people like a community of organisms?

 Use this resource to answer the questions that follow.

-- What are the two primary parts of an ecosystem?
+1. What are the biotic components of an ecosystem?